Tatton Hall: Ground floor

 The Entrance Hall is in three bays.
 It is decorated in neoclassical style with a marble floor, red porphyry Ionic columns and a geometric coffered, tunnel vaulted ceiling.
 The furniture includes two late-17th-century Italian chests of drawers and a walnut chest dating from around 1730, and a 19th-century walnut table and chairs.
 On each side of a central niche are marble busts of the Duke of Wellington and William Pitt the Younger on columns.
 The largest painting in the entrance hall is The Cheshire Hunt, 1839 by Henry Calvert.
 To the west of the entrance hall is the Card Room (where calling cards were left – not for playing cards, as in other Card Rooms).
 This room has a neoclassical cornice and fireplace.
 A set of open arm chairs are English in the Adam style which date from around 1785.
-Other furniture dates from the 19th century in Louis XVI marquetry style.
+Other furniture dates from the 19th century in Louis XVI style marquetry.
 In a showcase is a rare silver filigree Horn Book.
-Paintings in the room include La Gouvernante by Chardin, The Head of an Old Man, 1639 by Abraham Bloemaert, A Farrier's by Philips Wouwerman, and Head of Nicodemus after Rogier van der Weyden.
+Paintings in the room include La Gouvernante by Jean-Baptiste-Siméon Chardin, The Head of an Old Man, 1639 by Abraham Bloemaert, A Farrier's by Philips Wouwerman, and Head of Nicodemus after Rogier van der Weyden.